Trump pleads not guilty in Georgia election subversion case

 Mr Trump surrendered and had his mug shot taken at the Fulton County Jail on 24 August.
 He was also fingerprinted before being released on $200,000 bond.

 Mr Trump is the first former president to face charges.
-He has been indicted four times this year, and he did appear for his first three arraignments.
+He has been indicted four times this year, and he did appear for his first three arraignments – he was required to attend in New York on charges related to alleged hush money payments and in Miami in connection to his alleged mishandling of classified documents.

+In Washington, DC, he chose not to request a virtual appearance in the federal case against him on charges related to his attempts to stay in power despite losing the election to Mr Biden.

+The only jurisdiction where Mr Trump is facing charges where waived arraignments are a regular practice is Fulton County, Georgia, CBS noted.